CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

     CodePushGo ensures updates meet Apple and Google guidelines by using end-to-end encryption.
 It also includes built-in error tracking and analytics for added reliability.

-This system works seamlessly with Capacitor's native bridge, making app updates smooth and hassle-free.
+This system works seamlessly with React Native's native bridge, making app updates smooth and hassle-free.
 These features set CodePushGo apart in the live update market.

 ### Update Service Options

-CodePushGo stands out among live update services for Capacitor apps thanks to several key factors:
+CodePushGo stands out among live update services for React Native apps thanks to several key factors:

 | Feature | CodePushGo | Market Context |
 | --- | --- | --- |